California Consumer Privacy Statement

 |Additional Data Subject to California Civil Code § 1798.80 Law||

-In addition to the categories of third parties identified above, during the 12-month period prior to the effective date of this Statement, we may have shared personal information about you with government entities, self-regulatory organizations and third parties in connection with corporate transactions, such as mergers, acquisitions or divestitures, that may assume or have assumed control of part of our business as part of a merger or acquisition.
+In addition to the categories of third parties identified above, during the 12-month period prior to the Last Updated date of this Statement, we may have disclosed personal information about you with government entities, self-regulatory organizations and third parties in connection with corporate transactions, such as mergers, acquisitions or divestitures, that may assume or have assumed control of all or part of our business.

 6. California Consumer Privacy Rights